normanzb/playcorder-core-as3/README.md

 3. Progressively upload (using multipart)
 4. Encode in mp3
 5. Encode in speex or opus
-6. Javascript wrapper and Javascript couterpart
+6. Javascript wrapper and Javascript playing and recording counterpart